TakedaGME/MedTrialExtractor/README.md

 ### Fine-tuning

-We provide scripts to train new models (product/role extraction) using your own data.
+We provide scripts to train new models (neruct/role extraction) using your own data.
 We also plan to release our training data in the near future.

 #### Data format

 Your training data should contain texts (sequences of tokens) and known target labels.
-We follow conventional BIO-tagging scheme, where `B-{type}` indicates the Beginning of a specific entity type (e.g., Prod, Reactants, Solvent), and `I-{type}` means the Inside of an entity.
+We follow conventional BIO-tagging scheme, where `B-{type}` indicates the Beginning of a specific entity type (e.g., ner, Reactants, Solvent), and `I-{type}` means the Inside of an entity.

 ##### Product Extraction